What the Calculator Uses in Texas

 Tax Consequences

-Executor compensation is usually treated differently from the inheritance itself, which is why many fiduciaries consider whether waiving the fee is more efficient.
+Executor compensation is usually treated differently from the inheritance itself, which is why many fiduciaries consider whether waiving the fee creates a better tax result.

 Official Sources and Further Reading